Overall dimensions of the car

 - boiler fuel;

-Influence of low outdoor temperature
+The influence of low outside air temperature

 Add as little kerosene or flow improver to diesel fuel as possible.